DeveloperXeno/Stack-Game/README.md

 **Stack is a minimalist arcade game about timing and precision.
 Tap to place moving blocks and build the highest tower possible.
 Perfect placements keep your tower stable — mistakes make it shrink.
 Simple, fast, addictive.

 **Play the game at : https://project-stackgame.netlify.app
+ **Note:Note that this is a very old project that was made on netlify, and this is no long continued as I have no access to netlify anymore.